 4. Head to your local department of motor vehicles

 Once your Social Security card arrives and change your name on your driver’s license or state identification card.
 In some states, you can do this with just your marriage certificate and Social Security number.

 In other states, you may have to bring additional documentation – such as a utility bill or bank statement – reflecting your married name.
 (By now, you should have at least one bill or bank statement with your new name.)
 Here are the marriage laws by state, along with county clerk offices’ telephone numbers, in case you have any questions.

-5. Call, write your credit card issuers, or visit your online card account and request a name change when your driver’s license (or state identification) and financial accounts reflect your new name.
+5. Call, write your credit card issuers, or visit your online card account and request a name change.

 While you can begin this process earlier, it’s best to wait to change the name on your credit cards until you have matching identification and financial institution information.
 That way you can avoid any credit card processing, billing or payment errors or mix-ups.